121st Air Refueling Wing: 1990 Gulf Crisis

-In August 1990, the 160th Air Refueling Group was one of the first Air Guard units to deploy aircraft to the Middle East after Iraq's invasion of Kuwait.
+In August 1990, the 160th Air Refueling Group was one of the first Air Guard units to deploy aircraft to the Middle East after the Iraqi invasion of Kuwait.
 Aircraft, aircrews and support personnel began volunteer rotational Desert Shield deployments to a provisional Tanker Task Force at King Abdul Aziz Air Base, Jeddah, Saudi Arabia (1709th ARS (P)).
 The 160th was called to active duty on 20 December 1990.
 Deployment began on 28 December and the 160th became part of three Provisional Air Refueling Wings at Al Banteen Air Base, Abu Dhabi (1712th ARS (P)), Al Dhafra Air Base, Dubai (1705th ARS (P)), and Jeddah.
 Additional personnel augmented a regional support base at Morón Air Base, Spain while others deployed to various bases to "backfill" for deployed active duty personnel.
 Aircraft and volunteer aircrews were heavily involved in "Air Bridge" refueling missions supporting deployment of combat forces to Southwest Asia.

 The 179th Airlift Group was active during Desert Shield/Storm providing airlift support throughout the Continental United States and Europe.
 Portions of the 179th were activated during Desert Shield/Storm and served in the US, Europe and Saudi Arabia.

 The 164th Tactical Fighter Squadron, 178th and 180th Tactical Fighter Groups did not deploy to Saudi Arabia in 1990 during Operation Desert Shield or Operation Desert Storm as the A-7Ds were considered a second-line aircraft.
 Ohio Air National Guard volunteers, however were deployed to CENTAF during the crisis and subsequent combat operations.

 Post Cold War reorganization

-After the collapse of the Soviet Union in 1990 and Operation Desert Storm, Air Force planners reorganized the major command structure and the organization of its units to reflect the new reality of the 1990s and also a smaller force after the end of the Cold War.
+After the collapse of the Soviet Union in 1990 and Operation Desert Storm, USAF planners reorganized the major command structure and the organization of its units to reflect the new reality of the 1990s and also a smaller force after the end of the Cold War.

 Strategic Air Command, Military Airlift Command and Tactical Air Command were all inactivated.
 In their place Air Combat Command and Air Mobility Command became the gaining commands for the Ohio Air National Guard units effective 1 June 1992.